 Summer is here!
-The longest day of the year has recently passed and it’s time to get those grills fired up.
-I don’t have a grill at my apartment in California, so now that I’m home in NY it’s time for some serious grilling, because there’s nothing quite like an outdoor BBQ in the summertime: friends, family, fun, the fourth (of July) and fabulous food (from fire and flames).
+The longest day of the year has recently passed and it’s time to get those grills fired up, because there’s nothing quite like an outdoor BBQ in the summertime: friends, family, fun, the fourth (of July) and fabulous food (from fire and flames).
 Here’s a great way to jump-start your summer, some flavored hamburgers.
 I’ve been making these ever since I got a burger cookbook a few years back.
 The book has some good looking recipes, but I’ve only made this one – once you taste them, you’ll see why.
 They work well with ground beef, pork, turkey or chicken.
 If you can’t find lean ground pork, ask the butcher to grind up a pork tenderloin for you.

 20 oz (1.25 lb) lean ground pork, beef or turkey

 1 (10oz) package frozen chopped spinach, thawed and squeezed dry

 Quite simple, really.
 Mix the ingredients together very well, form into 6 or 7 patties and grill or broil until well done.
 The cheese crisps up very nice and adds a great texture to the burger.
 I usually dress the burger up with a slice of cheese, shredded cabbage (far superior to lettuce in my opinion) and ketchup.

 When I don’t have grill access, I’ll cook it in a pan on medium heat.
 It takes a little longer too cook all the way through, but it comes out super crispy.